-Car price is rarely fixed and so there’s nearly always wriggle room to negotiate a better deal.
-Often, dealerships will provide their own discounts too, to sell old stock and make space for incoming new arrivals.
-Naturally, there are specific times where you’re more likely to find these deals and find dealers open to negotiations.
-So, when is the best time to buy a car?
+Often, car dealerships will provide their own discounts to sell old stock and make space for incoming new arrivals.
+Naturally, there are specific times when you’re more likely to find these deals and find dealers more open to negotiations.
+So, when is the best time of the year to buy a used car?

-We’ll answer that question and we’ll give you specific times to find the best deals on both used and new vehicles.
-We’ll explain why that’s the case and we’ll give you some handy tips too.
+In this article, we’ll answer that question and give you specific times to find the best deals on used vehicles.
+We’ll explain why that’s the case and give you some handy tips too.

-The Best time to buy a used or new car
+The Best time to buy a used car

 For used car buyers, right before new number plates are introduced is a great time to find deals.
-During these months, dealerships will try to shift older stock for the new arrivals.
-That means in the months of February and August, you’ll likely find discounts, as well as dealers who are more open to negotiations.
+During these months, dealerships will try to shift older stock to make room for the large amount of part exchanges that they are expecting.
+That means in February and August, you’ll likely find discounts on used cars, as well as dealers who are more open to negotiations.

 New model launch discounts